 Step Action Result 1 Clean instrument and install Horizontal test chamber.
 Fill with clean filtered water Optics submerged in water 2 Connect communications cable and run LISST-SOP software.
 If the data acquisition program is still running, stop its execution with a <ctrl-c>.</ctrl-c> Communications program started.
-L100X> prompt showing 3 Open the Collect Background Scatter Data from the LISST menu or by pressing the button on the toolbar.
+L100X:> prompt showing 3 • Open the Collect Background Scatter Data from the LISST menu or by pressing the button on the toolbar.
 After selecting the factory background scatter file to use for comparison the window will be displayed.
-Collect Background Scattering Data 1000 Current laser power = 0.
-Factory laser power = 1500 Average injury values exceed factory by a factor of at least 2.0 for 13 ingfel.
-20 frames collected.
+Collect Background Scattering Data 1000 Current laser power is too low compared to factory value.
+Current laser power - 0.
+Factory laser power = 1500 Average ring values exceed factory by a factor of at least 2.0 for 13 ring(s).
+20 trames collected.
 Frame Num: 20 BEGIN Collect Accept and Save Cancel When the BEGIN Collect button is pressed 20 samples will be displayed to the screen as they are acquired.
 After all 20 are collected the average will be displayed.
 If the values are acceptable the values can be saved to a file.
 Enter the filename in the box and press the Accept and Save button.
 Background collected and saved.